-The Traffic Court component of the Provincial Court deals primarily with ticketable (summary offence tickets) offences under the Highway Traffic Act, the Motorized Snow Vehicles and All Terrain Vehicles Act, and various municipal or institutional parking by-laws or regulations.
+The Traffic Court component of the Provincial Court deals primarily with ticketable (summary offence tickets) offences under the Highway Traffic Act, the Motorized Snow Vehicles and All Terrain Vehicles Act, the Contraventions Act and various municipal or institutional parking by-laws or regulations.
 Such offences are regulatory in nature meaning the prosecutor need not establish any intention.
 Rather, the prosecutor need only establish, albeit beyond a reasonable doubt, the occurrence of the prohibited act.
 If the prosecutor makes out a prima facie case, i.e. that there is some evidence of the commission of the prohibited act by the accused or by the person (e.g. the owner of the vehicle) who is deemed by law to be potentially responsible, the accused will be found guilty unless the accused raises a reasonable doubt that the act was committed or that the accused was responsible at law or establishes on a balance of probabilities that one or more of the limited defences set out below apply:

 - Due diligence, i.e., all reasonable care was taken to prevent the prohibited act, but not withstanding that the prohibited act occurred anyway.

 - Mistake of fact, i.e., the accused had a reasonably held and honest belief in a set of facts which if true would have rendered the accused innocent.

 - Officially induced error, i.e., that an official with the appropriate authority induced the accused to act in the manner now complained of.

 - Necessity, i.e., that there was no way to comply with the law without jeopardizing life or safety or committing a more serious offence.